jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-5/index.md

 Then, in row 2872 we get the actual request for the CSS resource, and sadness, we get another socket in row 2883.
 This connection doesn't have the `pm` code, because it's for credentialed requests.

-The solution here is simple, just remove the `crossorigin` attribute from the `preconnect`.
-All requests to that particular origin are credentialed.
+The solution here is simple; just remove the `crossorigin` attribute from the `preconnect`.
+All requests to that particular origin are credentialed, so that works fine.
 Sometimes you'll need two `preconnect`s for the same origin, one for credentialed fetches, and another for no-credential fetches.

 Phew!

 ## Issue: Main image compression

-The image compression on the Aston site is mostly very good.
+The image compression on the Aston Martin site is mostly very good.
 Someone clearly took time over it.
 Unfortunately, one place it isn't so good is the all-important main image of the page:

 <figure class="full-figure max-figure">
 <script type="component">{